katilp/RootInBinder/README.md

 The notebooks shows:
 - how to open a file from a portal or a local file
-- how to display some contents of the file
+- how to display contents of the file
-- how to see the variable names in the file
+- how to see the variable names
 - how to do some basic plotting
 - how to add some basic cuts